helidon-io/helidon/declarative/README.md

 Annotations on type:

-- `@Grpc.GrpcService` - gRPC service name; use the fully-qualified service name when the proto declares a package
+- `@Grpc.GrpcService` - gRPC service name; use the fully-qualified service name when the proto declares a package.
+  If not set, the service class simple name is used.
 - `@Service.Singleton` - typical service registry scope for the endpoint implementation

 The endpoint must declare one `@Grpc.Proto` method returning `Descriptors.FileDescriptor` with no parameters.